Film Recipes for Fujifilm Cameras

 123-123, Year End Story Mode

-Winter themed Classic Negative film simulation recipe with pale, nostalgic colours
+Winter themed Classic Negative film simulation recipe with pale, nostalgic colors

 123-123 Film Recipe